Ouranosinc/ESPO-G/README.md

  - diag and diag_ref: Compute diagnostics (defined in configuration/properties.yml) on smaller regions to assess the performance.
  - health_checks: Validation of the data.

-## Warnings

-### Problematic Areas
- - Users should be careful with precipitation data close to the south edge of the North American domain where there is less trust in the reference data (CaSR), especially for precipitations.
-Also, health checks on inputs revealed precipitation over 1650 mm/day in the south of the domain for ACCESS-CM2, UKESM1-0-LL and CRCM5.
- - Users should be careful with unseen extreme precipitation.
-Precipitation extremes that were 10 time larger than the highest quantile in the reference were not adjusted.
- -[TODO: verify for v2.0] Some small regions in Alaska and Greenland showed very small tasmin and have been masked out by NaNs for 2 models (BCC-CSM2-MR and GFDL-ESM4 ).
-More details are available in section Health Checks of Lavoie et al. (2024)

- ### Modifications to inputs
-In v2.0, health checks were performed on the raw simulations (see health_checks:NAM and health_checks:QC in the config files) in order to identify possible issues with models.
-Problematic points were then analysed and either masked (see below) or warned about (see above).

- - CMIP6_CMIP_BCC_BCC-CSM2-MR_historical_r1i1p1f1_global: On 2014-12-31, there are many large negative values of dtr.
-Every grid points on that day was set to nan for dtr and tasmin.
-The workflow will fill the nans with interpolation over the time dimension.
- - CMIP6_ScenarioMIP_MOHC_UKESM1-0-LL_ssp370_r1i1p1f2_global: On 2100-08-11, at 49.375N; 285.9375E, there is a single gridpoint (over Québec) with precipitation of 1024 mm/day.
-This gridpoint was replaced by the mean of its eight spatial neighbors.
- - UKESM1-0-LL: As suggested in [this errata][https://errata.esgf.io/static/view.html?uid=76b3f818-d65f-c76b-bfd8-cae5bc27825c] all tasmax above 335K where masked.
-The workflow will fill the nan with interpolation over the time dimension.